At the Boston Children’s Hospital Movement Disorders Program, we care for infants, children, and teens with movement disorders.

 What are movement disorders?

-Children with movement disorders have unwanted movements or trouble moving in the way they intend to.
+Children with movement disorders have involuntary movements or trouble moving in the way they intend to.
 The term “movement disorders” is broad and includes a wide variety of conditions with a wide variety of causes.
-While children with paralysis or spasticity also have difficulty moving, movement disorders are different in that the abnormal movements are “extra” or added on to movements children intend to make.
+While children with paralysis also have difficulty moving, movement disorders are different in that the abnormal movements are “extra” or added on to movements children intend to make.

 Movement disorders can affect single or multiple parts of the body, and may change in location and severity over time.
 The abnormal movements may happen on their own, or may occur only when the child is moving or trying to make a specific kind of movement.
 Sometimes the movements are more apparent at certain times of day or have specific triggers or situations that make them worse.

 What are the types of movement disorders?